By Douglas Ahern , 2011, and 2013.

 Another problem identified with Estey was its geographic location.
 Southern California was an expensive place to operate a business, and it was as far from east coast markets as it could be.
 McClintock announced plans to move operations to a more central area of the country.
 Many of the key people in Torrance agreed to make the move to the new location, although a final location had not yet been named.
 On February 23, 1966, when it was announced that Estey's new location would be a former Weyerhauser plant thirty miles north of Pittsburgh in a small community called Harmony, the staff's excitement was somewhat dampened (Commercial Credit's inexpensive long term lease for the plant was probably leftover from one of the poor Textile Banking investments they had just scraped).

-Harmony and its nearby town of Zelienople was a far cry different setting than what Estey families were used to in sunny southern California.
+Harmony and the nearby town of Zelienople was a far cry different setting than what Estey families were used to in sunny southern California.
 Nonetheless, McClintock was able to convince about 15 key people to move their families, including engineers Tony Price, Don Bergstrom, and Al Hamel.
 Several declined including engineers James Evans and Larry Ludwick.
 Paul Barth initially declined, but later, maybe in 1966 was persuaded to give Harmony a chance.

 Production of amplifiers cranked up as did the production of all kinds of organs, including large home organs for retailers like Bradford, and Montgomery Ward, as well as a few models of small portable student reed organs that had little motorized fans to blow air across reeds.
 Also introduced about this time to the organ line up was the M-101 Rock-n-Roll travelorgan.
 The unique solid-state organ had been primarily engineered in Torrance.
 Larry Ludwick had designed and shaped the plastic shell, which was made of the same Royalite plastic as the M-series amplifier tops.